 A few modifications have been made to the initial analysis presented to the community in February to maximize potential benefits and reach a higher total set aside.
-These include some modifications to the construction costs assumptions and a slight increase in market rent estimates to average \$3.65 per net square foot.
-For a full report on assumptions and findings please see the report, "Affordable Density Bonus Program for the JP/ROX Planning Area".
+These include some modifications to the construction costs assumptions, and using market rents that reflect the cost of new units being marketed within the Study Area (\$3.56 per net square foot).
+For a full report on assumptions and findings please see the report, "Affordable Housing Density Bonus Program - Financial Analysis For The JP/ROX Study Area"